Wally: Batched Private Nearest Neighbor Search at Scale: Introduction

+At a high level, \name\ uses a clustering-based approximate nearest-neighbor scheme.
+This is the same search procedure implemented in modern vector search libraries and RAG retrieval stacks (e.g., FAISS IVF-Flat/IVF-PQ, Milvus IVF, Google ScaNN).

+\textbf{Index construction (server side).} The server hosts \(N\) assets and encodes each asset \(x\) into an embedding \(f(x)\in\mathbb{R}^d\) using an embedding model \(f\).
+The embedding function is semantic: the inner product between vectors of similar assets is large (equivalently, these vectors have high cosine similarity after normalization).
+The server then partitions the \(N\) embeddings into \(K\) clusters (e.g., via \(k\)-means clustering) and shares the \(K\) centroids \(\{c_1,\ldots,c_K\}\) of these clusters with the participating clients.

+\textbf{Nearest-neighbor querying.} A non-private search operates as follows.
+Given a query \(q\), \begin{enumerate} \item The client computes its embedding \(f(q)\) and selects the \(\Delta\) nearest centroids to \(f(q)\). \item The client sends those \(\Delta\) cluster identifiers to the server. \item The server returns the candidate set consisting of the embeddings (and their IDs) in the selected clusters. \item The client re-ranks the candidates locally using exact similarity to obtain the true nearest neighbor. \end{enumerate}

+This protocol lacks privacy; by monitoring the cluster IDs of clients' query, the server gains insight into their inquiries.
+Since single-query PNN systems are inefficient, we consider PNN at the batch level.

+\textbf{Wally: batched private nearest neighbor search.} Let \(U\) represent the number of clients participating in a batch, each contributing a maximum of \(\Delta\) cluster queries.
+Our protocol ensures the server's batch-level observation is a noisy histogram of cluster counts with per-client sensitivity of \(\Delta\), yielding \((\varepsilon, \delta)\)-DP.
+The next paragraphs detail the construction.

+In the first step of the construction, all queries are routed through an anonymization service.
+This strips queries of all identifiable information, such as IP addresses, before forwarding them to the \name\ server.
+We assume that the anonymity network combines queries that arrive within one-second slots and forwards them together.

-First, each client in \name\ makes fake queries.
-To generate a single fake query, the client picks a random cluster.
-The client does not have to interact with the server to generate random queries and generates them independently.
-The number of fake queries is sampled from a negative binomial distribution to ensure $(\epsilon,\delta)$-differential privacy.
-Looking ahead, to maintain privacy, the client must send only a single cluster per query.
-We emphasize that fake queries do not affect the accuracy or correctness seen by any client, as the client can discard the responses due to these queries.
+Although the queries are anonymized, this does not guarantee privacy.
+The server can infer information about the client's query by analyzing the access pattern (e.g., whether a particular cluster is accessed).
+Therefore, in addition, each participating client also issues fake queries to obscure access patterns.
+The number of fake queries per client is distributed according to a negative binomial distribution.
+The expected number of fake queries is very small.
+To generate a single fake query, the client selects a uniform random cluster and queries it.
+Importantly, the client does not need to coordinate this query with the server or with other clients.
+As shown in \autoref{sec:performance}, the overhead of fake queries is modest (on average one to two fake queries per real query).
+We emphasize that fake queries do not affect the accuracy or correctness seen by any client, as the client can discard these responses.

-Second, \name\ also ensures that neither the arrival time nor the order of the queries leak any information about the client to the server.
-To achieve this, instead of sending a query instantly, each client sends queries in randomly sampled one-second \emph{slots} within an epoch.
-Additionally, an anonymous network collects the requests received within a particular slot and sends them as a batch to the server.